claytononeill-DOIT/js-project-2/README.md

 ### Including an input:

 Working with user inputs is a common task for web developers.
-This project requires you to add in an input element and a button that, whn clicked, will take that user input and use that in the API call.
+This project requires you to add in an input element and a button that, when clicked, will take that user input and use that in the API call.

-A user should be able to enter in a keyword into the input, hit the button, and the results should display below.
+A user should be able to enter in a keyword (such as a full or partial movie or TV show title) into the input, hit the button, and the results should display below.
 If there are no results returned, the user should be given a notice that nothing was found.

 A user should see at **most** 15 results below.
 Less is okay, but limit the number displayed.